Synapse

 map to the underlying object's properties (or methods).
 For example,

-an available interface for the jQuery hook is value
+an available interface for the jQuery hook is value.
+As

 Get Started